 Even though the government claimed that the Tiger's air attacks inflicted little damage, the psychological advantage the LTTE has won has served to significantly boost the rebels' morale and could embolden them to step up attacks.

-Initially it was believed that the TAF did not have first strike air capability and that its air defenses were obsolete.
-However, it is now clear that the rebels have not only the capability to penetrate SLAF air defenses, but the capability to attack the heartland and return safely to their secret air base with impunity as well.
+Initially, it was believed that the TAF did not have first strike air capability and that its air defences were obsolete.
+However, it is now clear that the rebels have not only the capability to penetrate SLAF air defences but the capability to attack the heartland and return safely to their secret airbase with impunity as well.
 The only possible limitation so far demonstrated is perhaps the fact that all the LTTE's air raids have been conducted under the cover of night.
-Since 1995, the LTTE has been trying to build an effective air force with flight-trained Tigers (also know as Vaanpuligal) under a former Air Canada aeronautical engineer known as "Sornalingam," and also under the alias of "Shankar."
-Before the late March air strike, the TAF reportedly displayed its air prowess only during the rebels' martyr's day commemorations.
+Since 1995, the LTTE has been trying to build an effective air force with flight-trained Tigers (also known as Vaanpuligal) under a former Air Canada aeronautical engineer known as "Sornalingam," and also under the alias of "Shankar."
+Before the late March airstrike, the TAF reportedly displayed its air prowess only during the rebels' martyr's day commemorations.

-The TAF, reportedly operating from Vanni and other secret air strips within rebel strongholds, was believed to consist only of light propeller planes assembled from pieces bought from Indonesia by the LTTE's naval wing and some from a South Africa-based flying club, later smuggled into LTTE-held territory.
-Reports suggest that the TAF now has a couple of Cessna and Czech-built Zlin Z-143 aircrafts, a Swiss-built Pilatus turbo training aircraft and possibly a Robinson Astro-44 chopper in its arsenal, all modified for their purposes.
+The TAF, reportedly operating from Vanni and other secret airstrips within rebel strongholds was believed to consist only of light propeller planes assembled from pieces bought from Indonesia by the LTTE's naval wing and some from a South Africa-based flying club, later smuggled into LTTE-held territory.
+Reports suggest that the TAF now has a couple of Cessna and Czech-built Zlin Z-143 aircraft, a Swiss-built Pilatus turbo training aircraft and possibly a Robinson Astro-44 chopper in its arsenal, all modified for their purposes.